-- The Traction Control System (TCS) and/or StabiliTrack/Electronic Stability Control (ESC) activates to limit wheel spin.
-See Traction Control/Electronic Stability Control ⇔ 240. - TCS or StabiliTrak/ESC is turned off. - A collision alert occurs.
-See Forward Collision Alert (FCA) System.
-See Forward Collision Alert (FCA) System ⇔ 289. - The brakes are applied.
+- The Traction Control System (TCS) or StabiliTrak/Electronic Stability Control (ESC) system begins to limit wheel spin.
+See Traction Control/Electronic Stability Control

+232.

+- TCS or StabiliTrak/ESC is turned off.

+- A collision alert occurs.
+See Forward Collision Alert (FCA) System

+≥ 284. - The brakes are applied.

-When road conditions allow for cruise control to be safely used, cruise control can be turned on again.
+When road conditions allow cruise control to be safely used, cruise control can be turned back on.

-S: Press to turn cruise control on or off.
-A white indicator light comes on in the instrument cluster when cruise control is turned on.
+ress to turn cruise control on or off.
+The cruise control indicator light is lit white on the instrument cluster when cruise control is turned on

-+RES : If there is a set speed in memory, press up briefly to resume to that speed or press and hold to accelerate.
+RES+: If there is a set speed in memory, press the thumbwheel up briefly and release it to resume cruise control at that speed or press and hold to accelerate.
 If cruise control is already engaged, use to increase the vehicle speed.

-SET- : Press down briefly to set the speed and engage cruise control.
+SET-: Press the thumbwheel down briefly to choose the set speed and engage cruise control.
 If cruise control is already engaged, use to decrease the vehicle speed.

-\bigotimes : Press to disengage cruise control without erasing the set speed from memory.
+Press to disengage cruise control without erasing the set speed from memory.